Adventures in Machine Learning

 Explicit JOIN Syntax

-When using JOINs, its recommended to use explicit JOIN syntax.
+When using JOINs, it’s recommended to use explicit JOIN syntax.
 This means that instead of using the WHERE clause to join data between tables, we use the JOIN keyword.

 This makes our code easier to read, maintain, and debug.